 Policy 4.7.1: Prioritize implementing safe and connected low-stress bicycle and pedestrian networks in rail and BRT corridors over projects that increase traffic capacity.
+Same comment as before.

 Policy 4.7.2: Build out a BRT network with exclusive transit lanes preferably located in the median to ensure travel time reliability.